E.T. BRACKET RACING SERIES RULES & REGULATIONS

 DOT Street is open to all street legal cars that are tagged, inspected and driven by drivers that have a current state issued drivers license.
 Slicks and non-DOT drag radial tires prohibited.
 Any non-OEM electronic device to aid in the launch of the vehicle are NOT ALLOWED in DOT Street.
 Entrants must run an E.T. of 6.40 seconds and slower.
 Deep staging is NOT ALLOWED.
 Courtesy staging will be enforced.
 Any competitor that has entered the following classes may not enter DOT Street during the same event: Super Pro, No Box.
 DOT Street competitors may enter No Box with their street-legal vehicle as a second category.

-The first two rounds will be pulled randomly, lanes are decided by chip drawn at the head if the staging lanes, racers will be placed in a lane by a Houston Raceway Park Official at the back of the lanes.
-Once the first pair of cars is pulled the two lanes those cars were pulled from will be closed and racers will be placed in two remaining lanes.
-All point categories will be put onto a sportsman ladder in the third round of eliminations.
-Qualifying position will be based on the driver reaction time in the second round of eliminations.
-Ladders will be posted on the Houston Raceway Parks Bracket Series Facebook page, as well as on the white board at the base of the tower.
-Staff will be in the back of the lanes each round with current ladders for pairings.
+Cards will be drawn at random in a sequence of first card right lane, second card left lane with corresponding numbers to the staging lanes.
+Super Pro and No Box categories will be put onto a sportsman ladder at the round of 16 in eliminations.
+Jr. Dragster Categories will be put on a ladder in the third round.
+Qualifying position will be based on the driver reaction time in the qualifying round of eliminations (Super Pro and No Box will be round of 32 cars and Jr. Dragster will be second round).
+Ladders will be posted on the Houston Raceway Park Powered by Pennzoil Bracket Series Facebook page.
+Staff will be in the back of the lanes each laddered round with current ladders for pairings.
+Lane choice is determined by reaction time from previous round.
 Please pull in the back of the staging lanes at an angle on either side to where you are not blocking anyone from or being blocked from proceeding into the lanes once paired.
 Lane choice is based off reaction times from the previous round.